gabrielecodes/airflow_rds_terraform/README.md

 ssh -i <key_name> ubuntu@<public_ip_address>
 ```

-The public IP address of the instance is visible via the AWS console and it's also written as an output by terraform (see the variable `airflow_public_ip` in `airflow/outputs.tf`).
+The public IP address of the instance is visible via the AWS console and it's also written as an output by terraform (see `airflow/outputs.tf`).
 Consider removing this output for production builds.

 ### Step 2